 As the average age of women RIBA Chartered Architects is 44, it’s important that as we develop guidance for our own organisation and the architecture profession, that we begin by listening and learning from individuals who have lived experience.

 At the RIBA, not only do we care about the health and wellbeing of our people, but we believe support for those going through the menopause is a fundamental human right.
 We all need to understand more about menopause and other hormonal transitions, so we can offer the right support to you and your colleagues.

 We recognise that menopause can affect us all, personally and professionally, and we want to help all our colleagues be the best they can be.
 Understanding the menopause is important for everyone – all genders – whether they’re experiencing it themselves or providing support for a fellow colleague, family member or friend.

 The guidance below is used by RIBA colleagues and line managers to help them understand the key facts about menopause and how they can support those around them.
 These internal resources are provided for use as a template to create your own workplace guidance.

 Open mic: the menopause

-On 8 July 2021, we hosted Open mic: the menopause, the first in a series of events that explored menopausal symptoms, stigma, the support currently available and what's missing.
+In 2021 we hosted Open mic: the menopause, an event that explored menopausal symptoms, stigma, the support currently available and what's missing.
 The event was hosted by Grace Choi, Director Grace Choi Architecture and speakers included: Dr Louise Newson, GP and director of Newson Health Ltd; Jenny Eclair, comedian, novelist and actress; and Dr Annabel Sowemimo, Community Sexual and Reproductive Health registrar and founder of Decolonising Contraception.
 View the video below to hear what our speakers had to say about managing menopause and available support.